eliekawerk/udacity/Self-Driving Car Engineer Nanodegree/AdvancedLaneLines-P4/README.md

 #### Final Step: Overlay & Inverse Transformation

 The code for this step is contained in [lane_finder.py](https://github.com/srikanthpagadala/udacity/blob/master/Self-Driving%20Car%20Engineer%20Nanodegree/AdvancedLaneLines-P4/source_code/lane_finder.py).
-In function `render_predicted_lane_area()` lines 47 through 68, I overlay the computed polynomial lane area in Green and Lane's side line in Yellow.
+In function `render_predicted_lane_area()` lines 47 through 68, I overlay the computed polynomial lane area in Green and Lanes itself in Yellow.
 Then we unwarp the processed image to its original perspective.
 That's it!

 ![lane_found](output_images/lane_found.png)

 ---

-###Discussion
+### Conclusion

-####1.
-Briefly discuss any problems / issues you faced in your implementation of this project.
-Where will your pipeline likely fail?
-What could you do to make it more robust?
+This was a bit tricky project.
+It involved a lot of trial and error in finding the right thresholds to make the pipeline work.
+There are so many hyper-parameters to tune that I think this approach is not very robust.
+Although, this mechanical approach finally worked out for first two videos, I have a suspicion that it may not work for real wild world.
+I think Neural Network based approach is fitting for this problem.
+In my next version, I'll try to find a Neural Network based solution.

-Here I'll talk about the approach I took, what techniques I used, what worked and why, where the pipeline might fail and how I might improve it if I were going to pursue this project further.
+The harder challenge video is very tricky.
+I could not make it to work.
+Current hyper-parameters (various algorithm thresholds) are not able to extract lane pixels correctly.
+With enough time and perseverance I might be able to tackle it.